Orchard Valley

 Back in March of 2009, six mothers met in downtown Los Altos to discuss establishing a chapter in the area.
 Five of the six decided to proceed to seek approval from National Charity League, Inc. for a second chapter in the area, which was approved in May.
 A formation meeting was held in June to gauge interest in starting a new chapter.
 Orchard Valley Chapter was started that year with 26 mothers and 26 daughters in 4 classes.
 We became a chartered chapter in April 2011.

-We are currently 283 members strong and serve over 20 philanthropies in our local community.
+We serve over 20 philanthropies in our local community.